This, of course, was about the same time that the Beatles were in

 from the title of a current Beatles album.

 I decided to start with

 Edgar Cayce.
-When I was 12, Dad gave me a book
+When I turned 18, Dad gave me a book

 for Christmas titled The Sleeping Prophet by Jess Stearns.
 Dad said he had just finished reading the book himself and

 now he wanted me to read it too.
 The book was about Edgar Cayce, a

 clairvoyant from Virginia who died in 1945.
 The book

 told of Cayce's amazing ability to use his psychic gifts to cure people of diseases and physical problems which

 people used when they had exhausted all other medical avenues.
 Cayce